PythonAberdeen/user_group/README.md

 ## Event Format

 Our Aberdeen Python Group runs on the second Wednesday of every month.
-We are back to having physical meetings and have join remotely via zoom for anyone where that would work better.
+We are back to having physical meetings and have option to join remotely via zoom for anyone where that would work better.

 Next Event: *Wednesday,8th February 2023*, 6:00 pm to 9:00 pm